Boot.dev Blog ยป Javascript ยป 19 Simple JavaScript Projects for Beginners [2023 Updated]

 While React does a similar thing and is more popular (and some would say more useful) in the long run, Vue.js is billed for beginners so that’s why I chose it for this section.
 This section contains six JavaScript projects for learning Vue.js.

 It uses a lot of frameworks - you’ll be using vue2, vuex, vuetify, and Cosmic.js.
-It’s definitely on the more ambitious side of JavaScript projects for beginners.
+It’s definitely on the more ambitious side.
 But it’ll create something really cool, beautiful, and potentially useful.

 If you like to keep up-to-date in these trying times, good for you.
 Here’s a tutorial that will teach you to build a web application for reading the news with Vue.js.